 Plus, you can get quick access to the inbox, unread, or flagged messages.
-As a result, there are many creative ways to deal with a great number of requests you may receive daily.

 Today, being an influencer is a full-time job that requires much time and effort.
 Opinion leaders work hard on content creation, monitoring, and engagement.
 Thus, it can be easier for influencers to manage their accounts via desktop.

 Switching to an Instagram creator account, you have access to Creator Studio, a desktop dashboard management tool that allows you to view all of your Instagram content and insights without third-party tools.

 Selling featured products in-app